 The Arizona Department of Economic Security (DES) takes unemployment insurance fraud seriously and tenaciously prosecutes individuals accused of defrauding the system.
 With that being said, these charges can often be overcome or even avoided with the assistance of a powerful attorney.

-At Naegle Law Firm, we understand how frightening it can be to be charged with a crime as serious as fraud, especially if you have never had a run-in with the law before.
+At Naegle & Crider Criminal Defense Attorneys, we understand how frightening it can be to be charged with a crime as serious as fraud, especially if you have never had a run-in with the law before.
 With individualized attention and a true concern for your wellbeing, our Mesa criminal defense lawyers can help you get through this uncertain time and ensure your best interests are protected at every turn.

 Contact us today to discover your legal options in full.